secretgspot/cariari-realty/README.md

 - [ ] Concider using geojson to have more control over layers and markers
 - [ ] MapboxGL has issues on firefox and any other browsers that don't support webgl.
 HereMap?!
 - [ ] Better Error page
-- [x] Light/Dark colors across site (redo css variables)
-- [x] Redo styling for Switch/Radio/Checkbox/Slider
-- [x] Sticky close buttton in Detail section
+- [ ] Turn checkbox/radio/switch into toggle component
-- [ ] Phone, Email svg icons for Details
+- [ ] Phone, Email and maybe Back icon (for close) svg icons for Details

 #### Notes